nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 A valid datetime is defined as:

-1. A valid date
+1. A valid date.
-2. A valid date followed by a valid time
+2. A valid date followed by a valid time.

 where examples of valid dates include: